nushell/nushell.github.io/book/modules.md

 Similar to many other programming languages, Nushell also has modules that let you import custom commands into a current scope.
 However, since Nushell is also a shell, modules allow you to import environment variables which can be used to conveniently activate/deactivate various environments.

 _Note!
-The current implementation of modules is quite bare-bones and will be expanded in the future.
-For example, it is not yet possible to import a module from within a module._
+The current implementation of modules is quite bare-bones and will be expanded in the future._

 ## Basics